 - Preheat the oven to 350 degrees.
 Line a 9x5 loaf pan with parchment paper and set aside.

 - In a large mixing bowl, combine the gluten free flour, sugar, cinnamon, baking powder, salt, baking soda and nutmeg.
-Whisk together until well mixed.1 ¾ Cup Gluten Free Flour Blend, 1 Cup Sugar, 2 teaspoons Cinnamon, 1 ½ teaspoon Baking Powder, ½ teaspoon Salt, ¼ teaspoon Baking Soda, ¼ teaspoon Nutmeg
+Whisk together until well mixed.1 ¾ Cup Gluten Free 1-to-1 Flour Blend, 1 Cup Sugar, 2 teaspoons Cinnamon, 1 ½ teaspoon Baking Powder, ½ teaspoon Salt, ¼ teaspoon Baking Soda, ¼ teaspoon Nutmeg

 - In a second smaller bowl, crack the eggs.
 Whisk the eggs until they’re frothy like soap bubbles.2 Eggs